Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.service.fxa.manager/-fxa-account-manager/-init-.md

 `context` - A [Context](#) instance that's used for internal messaging and interacting with local storage.

-`config` - A [Config](../../mozilla.components.service.fxa/-config.md) used for account initialization.
+`serverConfig` - A [ServerConfig](../../mozilla.components.service.fxa/-server-config.md) used for account initialization.

+`deviceConfig` - A description of the current device (name, type, capabilities).

+`syncConfig` - Optional, initial sync behaviour configuration.
+Sync will be disabled if this is `null`.

-`applicationScopes` - A list of scopes which will be requested during account authentication.
+`applicationScopes` - A set of scopes which will be requested during account authentication.

-`deviceTuple` - A description of the current device (name, type, capabilities).